leafsphp/docs/src/docs/config/settings.md

 ## app.down

-This configuration tells Leaf whether to place your app in a maintainance like state.
-By default, this is set to `false`, but you can set it to `true` to place your app in a maintainance like state.
+This configuration tells Leaf whether to place your app in a maintenance like state.
+By default, this is set to `false`, but you can set it to `true` to place your app in a maintenance like state.

 ```php
 'app.down' => true
 ```

-When your app is in a maintainance like state, Leaf will automatically load the `down` screen.
+When your app is in a maintenance like state, Leaf will automatically load the `down` screen.
 You can customize this screen using Leaf's `setDown` method.

 ```php
 $app->setDown(function () {